 Implementing open-book management allows your entire staff to know what you know — that keeping a restaurant alive is all about teamwork.
 By literally opening your books and addressing operational challenges in a collaborative way, your whole team can think like business owners and feel responsible for the success of your restaurant.
 Every single employee in your kitchen, dining room, and bar contributes to your restaurant's success.
 Tell them that.
 No matter their title, all of your employees should have the ability to gain real-world knowledge, contribute ideas to improve business efficiency, and feel like their voice is heard.

-“Our approach to open-book strategy is to take a lot of management functions and delegate them to staff as things that really enrich their jobs and that tap into the intelligence that they bring and that would otherwise be wasted,” said Henry Patterson, senior partner at ReThink Restaurant.
+“Our approach to open-book strategy is to take a lot of management functions and delegate them to staff as things that really enrich their jobs and that tap into the intelligence that they bring and that would otherwise be wasted,” said Henry Patterson, senior partner at ReThink Restaurants.
 Every employee has something to offer.
 Let them prove it.

 Outline exactly what new employees should learn and accomplish during their first few months at your restaurant in this customizable Word doc.

-Be a Supportive Leader
+Be a supportive leader

-Anthony Bordain once described a great head chef as someone who “leads from the front.”
 This is a demanding industry.
 Staff like to see their fearless leader come in before them, leave after them, and work at least as hard or harder than them.
 They want their manager to be capable of doing anything they’re able to do.

 Regardless of your leadership philosophy, demonstrating respect while remaining firm with your team will result in mutual trust.
 Calling out an employee for being late to a shift in front of their peers can actually breed contempt on behalf of your staff.
 Punish privately and praise publicly is a good rule of thumb, but don’t forget to praise often.
 Let your staff know you recognize their hard work and their efforts don’t go unnoticed.